 The engagement activities undertaken in preparing this CMP are summarised in Table 1-4.
-This table will be updated to include engagement activities undertaken during public exhibition of the draft CMP prior to finalisation of this report.

 During preparation of this CMP PSC has engaged with CN and MCC, being the two neighbouring Councils to the south and north of the Port Stephens LGA respectively, as documented in Appendix B and Table 1-4.
 Along with Port Stephens LGA, these two LGAs intersect the Port Stephens sediment compartment, with Council and CN sharing the Stockton Bight secondary sediment compartment, and PSC and MCC sharing the Port Stephens secondary sediment compartment.
-The only management action in this CMP that specifically targets cross-boundary coordination is action WQ002 ('Enter into a data sharing agreement to enable sharing of historical and ongoing water quality monitoring data from Port Stephens').
+The only management actions in this CMP that specifically targets cross-boundary coordination are Action WQ002 ('Seek to establish a data sharing agreement of historical and ongoing water quality monitoring data from Port Stephens') and Action RA046 ('Advocate for a State Government commitment to funding the delivery of ongoing, long-term maintenance and navigational dredging of Corrie Channel').